ER season 4: Plot

 Season four opens with the live episode "Ambush", performed twice (once for the East coast, once for the West coast).
 Dr. Morgenstern, head of the ER, has a heart attack, threatening his life.
 Weaver agrees to temporarily step in until he recovers.
-Unfortunately, when Morgenstern does come back, he cannot perform surgery like he used to do because he now knows what it is like to be a patient.
+Unfortunately, when Morgenstern does come back, he cannot perform surgery as he used to because he now knows what it is like to be a patient.
 After a surgical accident takes a man's life, Morgenstern decides to permanently step down as head of the ER and he leaves the hospital.
 Some new characters are introduced.

 Two new physicians join the ER: Dr. Anna Del Amico, played by Maria Bello and a new British surgeon Dr. Elizabeth Corday, played by Alex Kingston.
 Corday came to America under the fellowship of Dr. Robert "Rocket" Romano (played by Paul McCrane), but their relationship sours towards the end of the season.
 After she rejects Romano when he asks her out, he decides not to renew her fellowship.
 She is forced to choose whether she moves back to England or stays in America as an intern.

 Meanwhile, as Greene copes with his beating, he and Ross travel to California to bury Ross' dad.
 While there, Greene visits his own parents, where he finds out that his mother is sick, and his relationship with his dad continues to be strained.
 Back in Chicago, he begins to date new ER desk clerk Cynthia Hooper (played by Mariska Hargitay).
 The relationship is purely physical, and when Greene has to visit his parents again later in the season, she comes along uninvited, only to realize that Greene does not love her.
 After the awkward breakup, Cynthia leaves, but Greene stays to take care of his ailing mother and begin to mend his relationship with his father.

 Ross and Hathaway get more serious when Ross surprises Hathaway and proposes to her in front of the ER staff, which she accepts.
 She later has commitment issues when she kisses a vulnerable paramedic.
 She tells Ross, and he reacts angrily.
 After a short time, Ross forgives her and tells her he will wait until she is ready to marry.
-In addition, Hathaway is able to open a free clinic in the ER with the help of Carter's grandmother.
+In addition, Hathaway is able to open a free clinic in the ER with the financial help of Carter's grandmother.
 Ross vies for a pediatric attending position in the ER.